 - Favorite thing about Tucson: The artists, the sense of community and the cactus blooms.

-- Favorite restaurants in Tucson: HeeMee Coffee + Bakery and Tacos Apson.
-(Also a big fan of the now-discontinued biscuits and gravy at Baja Cafe, and literally every gelato flavor at Noodies.)
+- Favorite restaurants in Tucson: HeeMee Coffee + Bakery, Tacos Apson and Baja Cafe.
+(Also a big fan of literally every gelato flavor at Noodies.)

 - Favorite thing to do in Tucson: Shopping local art markets, Tucson Meet Yourself, hiking to Sabino Dam after it rains.